A gallery, education, and healing facility grounded in the idea that art can enhance life.

 Then, I actually clicked on the Expressive Arts website.
 I'd seen it a few times, but I figured it was a scam or hoax of some sort, so I passed over it.
 After I did my research, it turned out that this is a legitimate program that is open to people who have earned their MA in visual art, music, or therapy.
 I signed up and started to take classes.
 This relatively new branch of psychology is filling in the blanks between the creation of art and the healing process that I had noted would happen randomly with some students.
 I am synthesizing art, education, and psychology into an art intervention program that aids in psychological healing.
 I'm not a therapist of any type.
 I'm an art educator with an intervention for people that helps them to heal using art.
 I received my Trauma Informed Art Therapy certificate in February of 2018.

 As for the rest of the story, I still have MS. While my "recovery" from a chronic illness has been miraculous, I still have flair ups, and I do have symptoms that I will always struggle with.
-My lovely daughter is in collge in Colorado, and our third mastiff Spartacus along with a feisty kitty, Ninja, fills the home with love.
+My lovely daughter is in college in Colorado, and our third mastiff Spartacus blesses our home.